ivana-tosheva/Hangman-Game/README.md

 Hangman -  is a word guessing game.
 Proggram randomlly selects a word, phrase, or sentence and the player tries to guess it by suggesting letters or numbers within a certain number of guesses.

 ## Overview
 A word is chosen from a list and is represented by a row of dashes for each letter or number of the word.
 If the player suggests a letter which occurs in the word, the programm writes it in all its correct positions.
-If the suggested letter is not present in the word, the programm adds (or alternatively, removes) one hanged element as a tally mark.
+If the suggested letter is not present in the word, the programm adds (or alternatively, removes) one hanged element as game progress counter.
-The game ends once the word is guessed, or if all L-E-T-T-E-R-S are hanged, signifying that all guesses have been used.
+The game ends once the word is guessed, or if all parts are hanged, signifying that all guesses have been used.

+## Features
+- Random word selection from a word list
+- Tracks correct and incorrect guesses
+- Displays the current word progress
+- Input validation (only single letters allowed)
+- Simple text-based interface (console) GUI comes in further steps

+## How to Play

+1. The program picks a random word.
+2. You guess letters one by one.
+3. Each wrong guess adds a piece to the hangman.
+4. The game ends when:
+- You guess the whole word
+- or the hangman is complete

-## Avoiding Controversy
+## Technologies Used
-To avoid controversy where drawing a public execution is inappropriate, alternative methods to keep track of the number of incorrect guesses is used...L-E-T-T-E-R-S...

-Some modifications to game play to increase the difficulty level could be implemented, such as limiting guesses on high-frequency consonants and vowels or double pennalty for wrong guessed high frequency letters.
-Another alternative is to give the definition of the word.

-How many incorrect guesses are allowed in the game can also be modified.
-This can be done by adding extra elements to the figure.
+1. Python
+2. Git & GitHub for version control
+3. Pygame for GUI